starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/connect_account.md

 ## 👛 Connect an existing account (in any network)

-The code is exactly the same, you just have to :
+The code is exactly the same, you just have to:

 - connect to the appropriate network.
 - use the address of this account (public data).
-- use the private key of this account (very sensitive data : your code MUST not disclose it).
+- use the private key of this account (very sensitive data: your code MUST not disclose it).

-For example, to connect an existing account to testnet, with a private key stored in .env non archived file :
+For example, to connect an existing account to testnet, with a private key stored in .env non archived file:

 ```typescript
 import * as dotenv from "dotenv";